Skip to main content

 Automatic filters

-The resource filter component consists of two areas:
+The resource filter component has two areas:

 • The query builder